cogentcore/core/README.md

 * keyboard shortcuts -- need to register with window / event manager on a signal list..

 * add a new icon for color editor..

+* button repeat settings when button is held down -- esp for spinner buttons -- probably off by default

 * Reminder: grep all todo: in code -- lots!